 Q: How do I access and edit my author profile page?

 A: First, you must “claim” your profile (see directions below).
-Once claimed, you can access your profile page by logging into your Scribd account and clicking on your user icon in the upper righthand corner.
+Once claimed, you can access your profile page by logging into your Scribd account and clicking on your user icon in the upper-righthand corner.
 When the drop-down navigation menu appears, choose “Public Profile” to view your author page or select "Account Settings" to edit it.

 Q: What are some benefits of distributing my books on Scribd?

 A: Scribd has an established, global audience of over 80 million users, who can now discover your books on Scribd.
-Every time a member reads your book (past a certain ‘preview’ threshold) you are paid as if you had sold it.
+Every time a subscriber reads your book (past a certain ‘preview’ threshold) you are paid as if you had sold it.
 This makes Scribd a great way to get your books in front of a new audience that can try your books at no extra cost to them while creating a new revenue channel for you.

 Q: What is Scribd’s policy on adult content?